Qualifying begins: 26 June

 - Ground entry security procedures will be at an appropriately high level.

 - On-day sales queue in Wimbledon Park leading to off-site search/scanning operation.

 - Only one bag per ticket holder allowed.
 No larger than 16x12x12ins (40x30x30cm).

 - No hard-sided items (picnic hampers, briefcases, cool-boxes, flasks) allowed into the grounds.

 - No Left Luggage facilities inside the grounds.

 Championships stringing team string on average over 2,000 rackets comprising 60% for men, 40% for women.
 In total this adds up to over 40 miles of string.

 Work started in August 2016.
 Scheduled for completion in 2019.
-There will be two very small side roofs in 2017.
+There was a fixed, partial roof in 2017.
 New fixed roof in 2018, retractable element and fully operational in 2019.

 Contains 74 dark green Lloyd Loom wicker chairs.
 The Queen attended in 1957, 1962, 1977, 2010.

 The seeds are the top 32 players on the ATP Ranking list, BUT then rearranged on a surface-based system.
 Since 2002 a seeding committee has not been required for the Gentlemen’s Singles following an agreement made with the ATP.
 The seeding order is determined using an objective and transparent system to reflect more accurately an individual player’s grass court achievements.
 It is based on giving additional credit for grass court performance in the 2 year period immediately before the date used for seeding for The Championships.
 The formula is: